purnchand/KBC-Quiz-Game/README.md

 This is a KBC Quiz Game using Python and Tkinter

-The KBC (Kaun Banega Crorepati) Quiz Game is a Python project that simulates a quiz game inspired by the popular Indian television show.
+The KBC (Kaun Banega Crorepati) Quiz Game is a Python with Tkinter project that simulates a quiz game inspired by the popular Indian television show.
 It uses the Tkinter library to create a graphical user interface (GUI) that is user-friendly and interactive.

 Features:  Question-Answer Format, Lifelines, Progress Tracking, Scoring System, Graphical Interface.